Jimyzzp/7_segment_svg_captcha/README.md

 This function creates the line-points for all the characters.
 If the if-block in line 57 is active, all the points will be increased and/or rotated.

 The x and y coordinates for each point are translated in complex numbers.
-If you multiply this with another one, a transformation is happening.
+If you multiply this with another complex number, a transformation is happening.
 The j-value rotates and the r value changes the size.

 ## Example 1
 ```